Psychosine, Blood Spot

-Quantification of psychosine (galactosylsphingosine) in dried blood spots supports the biochemical diagnosis and follow-up of individuals affected with Krabbe disease
+Quantification of psychosine (galactosylsphingosine) in dried blood spots to support the biochemical diagnosis and follow-up of individuals affected with Krabbe disease

-An elevation of psychosine is indicative of Krabbe disease.
+An elevation of psychosine is indicative of symptomatic Krabbe disease.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances